 Because of the relatively obscure nature of the laws surrounding these devices, Baltimore residents will likely have questions about their rights on the issue.
-With more than a decade of experience fighting for clients, the team at the Law Offices of Randolph Rice can address any concerns you might have and guide you through any legal issues that may arise from unlawful possession of a taser.
+With more than a decade of experience fighting for clients, the team at Rice, Murtha & Psoras can address any concerns you might have and guide you through any legal issues that may arise from unlawful possession of a taser.
 Call us today at (410) 694-7291 or visit us online to set up your free consultation.

 Maryland Laws on Possession of a Taser or Stun Gun

 The somewhat less dangerous nature of Tasers – at least, compared to traditional firearms – makes them a reasonable alternative to more deadly weapons, but they still face some restrictions from the state.
 These regulations are enforced through criminal background checks on anyone who seeks to buy an electronic control device.

 The first restriction is certainly the most predictable: you cannot possess a Taser or stun gun in Maryland unless you are 18 or older.
 You are also barred from owning one if you have ever been convicted of a violent crime or certain drug-related crimes.
 Unlawful possession of one of these devices is typically considered a misdemeanor – unless they are used to commit a violent crime, in which case you could be charged with a felony.

 Regulations on Possession of a Taser in Baltimore, MD